DannyGilligan/chocelegance-resubmission/README.md

 <br>

-The campaign in Mailchimp stores all user email address to be included in future newsletter publications.
+The campaign in Mailchimp stores all user email addresses to be included in future newsletter publications.

 <br>
 <table>